West Virginia University: Curriculum

 WVU's forensics and investigative science program was originally created through a partnership with the Federal Bureau of Investigation.
 The program is accredited by the American Academy of Forensic Sciences and is the official library holdings repository for the International Association for Identification.
 Facilities include four "crime-scene" houses, a vehicle processing garage, a ballistics laboratory, and numerous traditional laboratories and classrooms in Ming Hsieh Hall and Oglebay Hall.

+WVU's forensic accounting graduate programs were originally created through a grant from the National Institute of Justice.
+Today, these programs form the basis for a national curriculum used to teach fraud examination and to combat white-collar crime.

 WVU robotics teams have won several international competitions such as the NASA Robotic Mining Competition and the NASA/NIA RASC-AL Exploration Robot-OPS Challenge.
 In 2016, a WVU team won the final NASA Sample Return Robot Centennial Challenge with a $750,000 prize.

 Biometrics is an engineering-centric field of study offered at WVU, the first institution in the world to establish a Bachelor of Science degree in Biometric Systems.
 In 2003, the university also founded the initial chapter of the Student Society for the Advancement of Biometrics (SSAB).
 On February 6, 2008, WVU became the national academic leader for the FBI's biometric research.
 WVU is also the founding site for the Center for Identification Technology Research (CITeR), focusing on biometrics and identification technology.